beeldengeluid/open-images-browser/README.md

 ## Open Images Browser

-This first UI concept utilizes facet-based filtering as the main interaction model.
-Users combine filters in order to surface subsets of collection items that match their interests.
+The Open Images Browser provides access to the Open Images collection, some 3.5 thousand videos with an open Creative Commons license.
+Instead of the usual search bar, this interface generously displays how these images are distributed across time, location and subject matter.
+This shows at a glance the scale and diversity of the collection and allows the user to step-by-step zoom in on interesting parts and easily watch them as a playlist.

 The interface employs data visualisation and commonly used web elements to uphold the following principles ([as formulated by Ben Ennis Butler](https://mw2013.museumsandtheweb.com/paper/visual-exploration-of-australian-prints-and-printmaking/)):

 - **Show first, don’t ask**; not requiring the user to provide a query in order see content
 - **Provide rich overviews**; showing how items are distributed over time per decade